Fairooz14/Project_Sudoku/README.md

 - Though it has a visualizing function.
 The time of visualization of this game cannot be controlled by the player.
 - There is a time limitation to solve the puzzle.<br>
   ![Timer_limit](https://github.com/Fairooz14/Project_Sudoku/assets/102751153/435802bf-a010-4c39-94b7-72e5dc2c5cef)

+P.S: The Color Palette of the code does not match with the color variable name :|